openmm/openmm/docs-source/usersguide/library/04_platform_specifics.rst

   is the most accurate option, but is usually much slower than the others.
 * UseCpuPme: This selects whether to use the CPU-based PME implementation.
 The allowed values are “true” or “false”.
 Depending on your hardware, this might (or might not) improve performance.
-To use this option, you must have FFTW (single precision, multithreaded) installed, and your CPU must support SSE 4.1.
 * OpenCLPlatformIndex: When multiple OpenCL implementations are installed on your computer, this is used to select which one to use.
 The value is the zero-based index of the platform (in the OpenCL sense, not the OpenMM sense) to use,